apache/druid/docs/api-reference/automatic-compaction-api.md

 Creates or updates the automatic compaction configuration for a datasource.
 You pass the automatic compaction as a JSON object in the request body.

-Automatic compaction configuration require only the `dataSource` property.
+The automatic compaction configuration requires only the `dataSource` property.
 Druid fills all other properties with default values if not specified.
 See [Automatic compaction dynamic configuration](../configuration/index.md#automatic-compaction-dynamic-configuration) for configuration details.

 Note that this endpoint returns an HTTP `200 OK` message code even if the datasource name does not exist.